what ratio of… · cooking

 What is the ratio of salt to meat for dry brining?

-Standard chef ratio: 1% salt by weight of meat (López-Alt).
+Standard chef ratio: 1% salt by meat weight (López-Alt).
 Kosher salt (Diamond Crystal): 1 tsp per pound.
 Morton kosher: 3/4 tsp per pound.
-Apply 24-48 hours before cooking, rest uncovered in fridge.
-Heavier salting (1.5-2%) for thick roasts.
-NOT for fish or thin cuts (over-salts).
+Apply 24-48h before cooking, rest uncovered in fridge.
+NOT for fish/thin cuts.

 The full answer